vstinner/vstinner.github.io/content/remove-private-c-api-func.rst

 * ``Py_HashPointer()``
 * ``Py_IsFinalizing()``

-More functions are coming soon, I have many open pull requests.
+More functions are coming soon, I have many open pull requests!

 Adding new functions is slower than what I expected.
 The good part is that many people are reviewing the APIs, and that the new public APIs are way better than